For every pet owner, welcoming a new dog like the German Shepherd as part of the family is always a joyful experience.

 So if you have a German shepherd puppy who will whine and cry all night, here is how you can rectify such a behavior.

 It would be best to learn the root cause of the crying before checking on methods to resolve it.

 From there, you will know the best direction or step to take.

 While at that, it’s advisable for you to learn the categories of cries on a German shepherd dog.

 A natural cry is an instinctive reaction that occurs when the dog is scared or anxious about something.
 Often occurs in newly adopted puppies, as they cannot feel the warmth of their mother and littermate.

 Learned To cry

 Learned to cry is more of self-taught.
 For example, if you’ve let out a dog from its crate after whining, it will capture that well.
-With that, the dog knows that anytime it lets out a cry, someone will have compassion and release it.
+With that, the dog knows anytime it lets out a cry, someone will have compassion and release it.

 Your German Puppy Wants to Potty